 Whether you wish to be a surrogate, or plan to conceive a child using a surrogate, you should be aware of your legal rights and obligations.
-Surrogacy is strictly regulated and it’s important that everyone involved receives clear legal advice before agreeing to anything.
+Surrogacy is strictly regulated - get legal advice before you agree to anything.

 It is legal to have a child through a surrogate in England and Wales.
 However you cannot profit from advertising or arranging a surrogate.
 You should not pay someone to be your surrogate, but you may be expected to cover reasonable expenses of the surrogate such as: treatment costs and any loss of earnings.

 Surrogate mothers will have the right to 52 weeks maternity leave and have the option to return to their job after their maternity leave.
 Intended parents may have the right to adoption leave or parental leave, but only one parent will be able to take adoption leave.
 If there are two parents, then the other may be entitled to paternity leave.